 >> When SEO Makes Sense For Your Business

 Search engine optimisation is a long-term strategy.
-You won’t get to page 1 on Google’s results page overnight, and it can take months to improve your ranking.
+You won’t get to page 1 on Google’s results page overnight; it can take months to improve your ranking.
 At the same time, it’s also a powerful tool to help your website generate traffic.
 Use SEO to attract relevant visitors, particularly locally.

 SEM, the Paid SEO Alternative

-But while SEO requires optimising your website itself, SEM consists of paid ads.
+But while SEO requires optimising your website, SEM consists of paid ads.
 You can bid on individual keywords, paying anywhere between $1 and $50 for every click you receive.

 >> When SEM Makes Sense For Your Business

 SEM is the short-term alternative to SEO.
-After setting up a campaign, you can begin to achieve results almost immediately.
-As a result, it makes sense as a conversion-optimised strategy, helping you not just drive targeted traffic to your website but also convert them to leads and customers.
+After setting up a campaign, you can achieve results almost immediately.
+As a result, it makes sense as a conversion-optimised strategy, helping you drive targeted traffic to your website and convert them to leads and customers.

 Leveraging Social Media Through SMM